-We believe that the operational metrics described above may not necessarily reflect the totality of the challenges faced, and the goals accomplished, by our management team in 2013 in continuing to grow our Company, our balance sheet and our investor base.
+We believe that the operating metrics described above may not necessarily reflect the totality of the challenges faced, and the goals accomplished, by our management team in 2014 in continuing to grow our Company, our balance sheet and our investor base.
 In particular, comparisons of these metrics against those of our peer groups tend to understate our management team's performance, given that many of the companies in our peer group are fully-mature companies with much longer operating histories.
-As a consequence, in addition to these objective metrics, the Compensation Committee also took into account, among others, the following additional factors: asset growth, diversification of our investor base, investor relations activities, the increase in our analyst coverage, capital-raising activities and the achievement of an investment grade rating for our senior unsecured debt.
+As a consequence, in addition to these objective metrics, the Compensation Committee also took into account, among others, the following additional factors: diversification of our investor base, investor relations activities, the increase in our analyst coverage and the maintenance of an investment grade rating for our senior unsecured debt.